-The Masters program in Negotiation and Conflict Resolution (NCR) departed the Werner Institute and relocated to the Graduate School, although we will retain the dual JD/MS-NCR degree opportunity for law students who wish to pursue it.
+The masters program in Negotiation and Conflict Resolution (NCR) departed the Werner Institute and relocated to the Graduate School’s Department of Interdisciplinary Studies, although we will retain the dual JD/MS-NCR degree opportunity for law students who wish to pursue it.
 A national search will commence soon to identify a new director for the Werner Institute.

 The Honorable Joe Bataillon, BA’71, JD’74

 Jim Bausch, BSBA’66, JD’69

 Roger Blauwet, BA’69, JD’75

 Patrick Cooper, BA ’99, JD ‘02

 Bill Hargens, BSBA’79, JD’81